webmd-health-services/Carbon.Registry/README.md

+# Carbon.Registry PowerShell Module

-# Overview
+## Overview

-The "Carbon.Registry" module...
+The "Carbon.Registry" PowerShell module contains functions that make it easier to work with the Windows registry.

-# System Requirements
+## System Requirements

 * Windows PowerShell 5.1 and .NET 4.6.1+
-* PowerShell Core 6+
+* PowerShell 6+

-# Installing
+## Installing

 To install globally: